 DJ PPAT Classes

-DJ Professional Pet Assisted Therapy Program will be offered again in April 2018.
+DJ Professional Pet Assisted Therapy Program will be offered again in the fall of 2018.

 Location to be announced.